-There can be no question that these empirical tests support the initial proposition that the dynamics of internationalisation, for a significant proportion of enterprises, have
+There can be no question that these empirical tests support the initial proposition that the dynamics of internationalisation, for a significant proportion of enterprises, have different characteristics than those which can be explained by incremental change models.

 There are statistical differences in the frequency distribution of the change categories which can be attributed to enterprise size categories as well as to their nationality.
 In spite of these distribution differences, the statistical analyses clearly demonstrated that the irregular change category is a genuine feature which is found among more than 25% of the enterprises across all size categories, nationalities and industry sectors.